Blacksheep909/Domino-ESP32-Quadruped/README.md

 > Work in progress: Domino is an active prototype, not a finished kit.
 The firmware, safety limits, CAD notes, wiring, and calibration process are still being validated on real hardware.

 The public project name is Domino.
-Internally, this build started as the `V10` / `TY90` iteration. `V10` reflects the number of design passes this robot went through, while `CRSF` is the radio-control link used by the firmware.
+Internally, this build started as the `V10`. `V10` reflects the number of design passes this robot went through, while `CRSF` is the radio-control link used by the firmware.

 ![Domino quadruped robot build](docs/images/domino-master.jpg)